nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 and returns it to the `LogicManager` to complete the command execution.
 The GUI would also be updated with the change in list.

-The following sequence diagram shows how the `findn` command works:
+The following sequence diagram shows how the `findc` command works:
 ![FindNameSequenceDiagram](images/FindNameSequenceDiagram.png)

-The following activity diagram shows what happens when a user executes a `findn` command:
+The following activity diagram shows what happens when a user executes a `findc` command:
 ![FindNameActivityDiagram](images/FindNameActivityDiagram.png)

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedInTrack`.
-It extends `InTrack` with an undo/redo history, stored internally as an `intrackStateList` and `currentStatePointer`.
+It extends `InTrack` with an undo/redo history, stored internally as an `inTrackStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedInTrack#commit()` — Saves the current internship tracker state in its history.
 * `VersionedInTrack#undo()` — Restores the previous internship tracker state from its history.